gmdsi/GMDSI_notebooks/docs/part2/freyberg_pstfrom_pest_setup.md

-#### 6.3.
-Extra pre- and post-processing functions
+#### Extra pre- and post-processing functions

 You will also certainly need to include some additional processing steps.
-These are supported thru the `PstFrom.pre_py_cmds` and `PstFrom.post_py_cmds`, which are lists for pre and post model run python commands and `PstFrom.pre_sys_cmds` and `PstFrom.post_sys_cmds`, which are lists for pre and post model run system commands (these are wrapped in `pyemu.os_utils.run()`.
+These are supported through the `PstFrom.pre_py_cmds` and `PstFrom.post_py_cmds`, which are lists for pre and post model run python commands and `PstFrom.pre_sys_cmds` and `PstFrom.post_sys_cmds`, which are lists for pre and post model run system commands (these are wrapped in `pyemu.os_utils.run()`.

 But what if your additional steps are actually an entire python function?
 Well, we got that too! `PstFrom.add_py_function()`.
 This method allows you to get functions from another (pre-prepared) python source file and add them to the `forward_run.py` script.
-We will deonstrate this to post-process secondary model observations after each run.
+We will demonstrate this to post-process model observations after each run.

 Now lets see this py-sauce in action: we are going to add a little post-processing function to extract the final simulated water level for all model cells for the last stress period from the MF6 binary headsave file and save them to ASCII format so that PEST(++) can read them with instruction files.
 And, while we are at it, lets also extract the global water budget info from the MF6 listing file and store it in dataframes - these are ususally good numbers to watch!
 We will need the simulated water level arrays later for sequential data assimilation (wouldnt it be nice if MF6 supported the writing of ASCII format head arrays?).
-Anyway, this function is stored in the "helpers.py" script..
+Anyway, this function is stored in the "helpers.py" script which you can find in the tutorial folder.

 ```python